djer0325/ansiesc-colors/README.md

 Some functions and examples to use ANSI escape codes to color the output in Python

-Some functions and examples to use ANSI escape codes to color the output in Python

 this is  a simple package  (and obviously not  perfect) that implements the  use of ANSI  Escape Codes to  print colored strings to the console